oblinger/HookAnchorApp/At/@Eli Oblinger/Eli/Eli Strategy/Eli Strategy.md

 ### >> DRY RUNS

 ### >> DID I EVER TELL YOU WHEN
-#### SELF-LEARNING STORY -- Frame Coping advice as stuff that was taught to oneself
-- When I was six my dad told
 #### MANTRAS -- My mom told me to say:
 - Dad say when he gets frustrated he puts a hand on his heart and says:
 - This feels hard because it IS hard, not because I am doing something wrong.
 So I started saying it to MY-self.